 QPR Gatekeeper training: This includes training individuals from the community and working with schools, colleges, startups, corporations, and mental health professionals that is customised for various stakeholders.

-Professional training: For mental health professionals, SPIF offers more than 20 advanced training related to triage assessment (for suicidality) and counsel those with suicide ideation and suicidal behaviors
+Professional training: For mental health professionals, SPIF offers advanced training related to triage assessment (for suicidality) and counsel those with suicide ideation and suicidal behaviors.

 Awareness: This is done through talks, workshops, social media, blogs, media articles and guides.